AitchisonLab/DeleteomeTools/README.md

 [Kumar, et al. Nuclear pore complexes mediate subtelomeric gene silencing by regulating PCNA levels on chromatin.
 Journal of Cell Biology. (in press)](https://doi.org/10.1083/jcb.202207060)

-Our software offers two methods for assessing similarity between transcriptomic profiles.
+For any single-gene deletion profiled in the Deleteome, our software can be used to identify other single-gene deletion strains that are transcriptomically similar.
+It offers two methods for assessing similarity between transcriptomic profiles.
 The first quantifies similarity by conducting correlation tests on log2 fold-change values of transcriptomic profiles.
 The second method employs hypergeometric tests to determine whether the set of significantly altered genes shared among transcriptomic profiles occurs more frequently than expected by chance.

 The first approach considers the magnitude of expression changes in differentially-expressed genes, while the second approach focuses on whether a gene is differentially expressed or not, based on user-defined thresholds.